palewire/news-homepages/docs/slack.md

 The News Homepages [open-source system](https://github.com/palewire/news-homepages) supports the creation of bots that post a site's latest screenshots into a private [Slack](https://en.wikipedia.org/wiki/Slack_(software)) channel.

-The tool is used by the Baltimore Sun to save and share an image three times each day.
+The tool is used by the Baltimore Sun and the Atlanta Journal-Constitution to save and share an image three times each day.
 Here's what it looks like:

 ![Baltimore Sun Slack bot](./_static/img/slack-baltimore-sun.png)